 - The key is a single Dumb Collection, called “0.00 Current work” into which I drag the pictures I want to process (the 0.00 is there to assist sorting).

 - Then a series of Smart Collections check for images containing “Current work” in the Collection name, and then target more specific criteria.

 So for example smart collection “1.30 No Captions” checks for pictures that are in “Current work” but where there’s nothing in the caption field.
 Here it’s zero, so I know I’ve entered captions for every picture.

 You can, to a limited extent, apply the same technique to Develop adjustments too.
-The caveat’s because, unlike Aperture, unfortunately Lightroom 3 and 4 still don’t let you target individual adjustments.
-So for an example of a practical use, a Smart Collection can’t help you identify any ISO1000+ images where the Luminance and Color Noise settings are still set to zero.
-But what you can do is what I’ve done – identify high ISO images and remind yourself that you might want to treat those pictures as a group.
-Anyway I’m sure we’ll catch up – probably before most Aperture users realize they have the feature!
+The caveat is because, unlike Aperture, unfortunately Lightroom still won’t let you target individual adjustments.
+Imagine how this might have a practical use – a Smart Collection that helps you identify any ISO1000+ images where the Luminance and Color Noise settings are still set to zero.
+All you can do is what I have done – identify high ISO images and remind yourself that you might want to treat those pictures as a group.

 That’s how it works.
 In practice, it’s very simple – after a weekend away, I clear out any existing items from this Collection and drag in the newest pictures.
 The Smart Collections recalculate automatically and I always can see what’s done and what needs attention.
 If “Current work” has existing items which still need work, I can move them to another Dumb Collection “Last week’s work” so that my Smart Collections don’t pick them up.